|

 studies, as well as activists to critically reflect on

 the global health governance regime.
-The Global

-Governance of HIV/AIDS explores the implications of
+The Global Governance of HIV/AIDS explores the

-high international intellectual property standards for
+implications of high international intellectual

-access to essential medicines in developing countries.
+property standards for access to essential medicines

-and political landscape, the relationship between
+the international legal and political landscape, the

-human rights and intellectual property, and emerging
+relationship between human rights and intellectual

 |